• Our Impact

 SHARE

-Almost half of the leadership of Parliament have failed to declare their assets and liabilities more than a year after they were sworn in as lawmakers, raising concerns about transparency and accountability at the very top of the legislative arm of government.
+Almost half of Parliament’s leadership has failed to declare their assets and liabilities more than a year after assuming office as lawmakers.
+This raises concerns about transparency and accountability at the very top of the legislative arm of government.

 Five out of 13 leaders from both the Majority and Minority sides in the legislature failed to comply with one of the anti-corruption laws meant to ensure that public officeholders do not use their office to enrich themselves illegally.